jadedavies11/simplifier-project-source-control/fhir-standards-wales/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/DataStandardsWales-Observation.page.md

-<div class="warning"><span class="ExperiWarn"></span></div>

 ## {{page-title}}
 The [Observation](https://www.hl7.org/fhir/r4/Observation.html) resource is used to support diagnosis, monitor progress, determine baselines and patterns and even capture demographic characteristics.
 Most observations are simple name/value pair assertions with some metadata, but some observations group other observations together logically, or even are multi-component observations.

 Note that the Observations included within an laboratory result report should implement the {{pagelink:DataStandardsWales-Observation-Lab}} profile.

-The {{page-title}} profile is derived from the [UK Core Observation Profile](https://simplifier.net/guide/uk-core-implementation-guide-stu2/Home/ProfilesandExtensions/Profile-UKCore-Observation?version=2.0.1) and is therefore listed as experimental.
+The {{page-title}} profile is derived from the [UK Core Observation Profile](https://simplifier.net/guide/uk-core-implementation-guide-stu2/Home/ProfilesandExtensions/Profile-UKCore-Observation?version=2.0.1).
 It defines additional rules for use within health and care organisations in Wales.

 A direct link to the Data Standards Wales asset can be accessed here - {{link:https://fhir.nhs.wales/StructureDefinition/DataStandardsWales-Observation}}